garden-io/garden/docs/reference/module-types/jib-container.md

     # The maximum duration (in seconds) to wait for resources to deploy and become healthy.
     timeout: 300

-    cpu:
-      # The minimum amount of CPU the service needs to be available for it to be deployed, in millicpus (i.e. 1000 = 1
-      # CPU)
-      min: 10

-      # The maximum amount of CPU the service can use, in millicpus (i.e. 1000 = 1 CPU)
-      max: 1000

-    memory:
-      # The minimum amount of RAM the service needs to be available for it to be deployed, in megabytes (i.e. 1024 = 1
-      # GB)
-      min: 90

-      # The maximum amount of RAM the service can use, in megabytes (i.e. 1024 = 1 GB)
-      max: 90

     # List of ports that the service container exposes.
     ports: